Frequently Asked Questions

 21. What is the potential for being hired at the FDA after the Fellowship?

 Answer: The purpose of this Fellowship is to provide an opportunity for the best and the brightest to learn about FDA regulatory science.
 The FDA expects to retain many Fellows from each class; however, there are no guaranteed positions.
 From the inaugural class of Fellows, 78 percent stayed with the Agency.
 Fellows not remaining with the FDA will be well-qualified for employment in industry or academia where the knowledge and perspective they gained at FDA will prove invaluable.
 From the inaugural class of Fellows, 12 percent found positions is academia or industry.
+Since the program’s inception in 2008, 75% of the 164 CFP graduates have remained at FDA.

 22. Where can I get more information about the program?